Estes Park School District iPad Program 2019-2020

 A student's possession of the iPad concludes upon a collection date set by the district, unless there is a reason for earlier termination as determined by the district.
 All district-issued items, including the iPad, charging peripherals, and case, must be returned when a student withdraws from Estes Park School District R-3.

 Failure to return the district-owned iPad and accessories in a timely manner and/or the continued use of it for non-related school purposes will be referred to school administration and/or law enforcement.
-Until paid for or returned, a hold on the student's records will be in place.

 SECTION 2: DAMAGE, LOSS OR THEFT